 Maritime vessels use electrical power to keep a wide variety of systems and fixtures running, including communication systems, radars and automatic watertight doors.
 However, the combination of electrical power and a watery operating environment translates to considerable hazards.
 This exposes workers to the possibility of severe injuries caused by electrocution.
 Large modern ships require up to three generators to produce sufficient power on long voyages.
 The power is typically controlled by a main switchboard located in the central machinery compartment or engine room.
 In addition, the vessels feature an emergency switchboard.
 The ship’s head electrical engineer oversees the maintenance of the complex systems.

 The electricians face significant risks when handling wiring.
 Negligence by fellow workers or sudden accidents can lead to serious injuries.
 The risk extends to all passengers, particularly when an exposed live wire comes into contact with water.
 The Occupational Safety & Health Administration (OSHA) states that currents of 5 mA have the capacity to cause involuntary reactions that lead to considerable injuries.
 Stronger currents pose a more severe threat since they lead to loss of muscular control or induce respiratory arrest.
-Victims of maritime electrical accidents can seek assistance from a Houston legal professional in order to file lawsuits.
+Victims of maritime electrical accidents can seek assistance from a Boston personal injury attorney in order to file lawsuits.

 Maritime aviation injuries